UNH-CORE/unh-core.github.io/README.md

      "Git bash here") and execute `git clone https://github.com/UNH-CORE/unh-core.github.io.git`
   4. Edit/create content inside the Markdown (`*.md`) files.
 See existing files in the `_posts` directory for examples.
 Also see the section below about creating a new post.
   5. Preview your changes locally (see section below).
+You can see a summary of files modified by executing `git status`, or see the changes individually with `git diff`.
   6. If your changes are acceptable, stage all for a commit by executing `git add -A` in the terminal, then commit with `git commit -m "Your commit message goes here"`.
 A commit message should be descriptive of the changes made, e.g., "Create post about 2014 wave device experimental data set".